Speak to real business finance experts who really understand business finance

 Even a serviced office or studio suite will require an upfront payment.
 If you want to move straight into your own office complex, you will also have additional costs, including power and business rates to budget for.

 Renting may be unavoidable in the early days.
 However, renting premises restricts what you can do with your space, and means ongoing costs, and puts your business at risk of rent increases.
 Buying premises with a commercial mortgage could be a sound investment.
-If you already own your premises, a Commercial Mortgage might also be a cost-effective way to raise funds to use elsewhere in your business.
+If you already own your premises, a commercial mortgage might also be a cost-effective way to raise funds to use elsewhere in your business.

-- Cameras
+• Cameras

-- Microphones
+• Microphones

-- Audio recorders
+• Audio recorders

-- Portable video uplink technology
+• Portable video uplink technology

-- Media storage
+• Media storage

-- Live streaming system
+• Live streaming system

-- Lighting rigs
+• Lighting rigs

 Hire Purchase

 Hire purchase lets you spread the cost of buying the equipment you will use for the long term.
 Arrangements generally last between 12 and 72 months.
 You pay a deposit plus fixed monthly instalments for the agreed term, after which the assets become yours.
-At Rangewell, we can often help set up HP agreements that undercut those of equipment suppliers, or which let you take advantage of the lower costs of pre-owned equipment.

 Leases

 Finance and Operating Leases work like rental agreements and let you spread the cost of equipment with no upfront payment.
 This type of finance could be the best option for equipment which will have a limited life.
-You can simply return it to the finance house at the end of the lease, leaving you free to update to the latest technology.
+You can simply return it to the finance house at the end of the lease, allowing you to update to the latest technology.
 This may be particularly appropriate to the broadcast sector, where the pace of technological change is rapid.

 Contract Hire